Certified Addictions Counselor II

 - Provide clinical consultation to referral sources, and other entities to assist in supporting residents in their recovery.

-- Work closely with residents to engage them in the decision-making process and assist them with accessing the appropriate level of care.
+- Work closely with residents to access the appropriate level of care.

 - Collect and review referral information upon assignment of residents from referral sources and consult with others as needed to support coordination of services and scheduling of resident interviews.